Pyrus syriaca: Description

 Flowering occurs in late April to early May, with blossoms borne in loose clusters (corymb) of 7–20 flowers.
 Individual flowers span 1.5–3 cm across, each with five white, orbicular to petals (8–14 by 6–12 mm) anchored by a short stalk (claw) to a cup‑shaped hypanthium densely clothed in hairs. are triangular to linear (4–7 mm long), acute at the tip, and tomentose on both surfaces.
 Typically five styles up to 8 mm long and 20–35 stamens arranged in one or two concentric rings fill the flower cup.

 Mature fruits are pomes that range from nearly spherical to broadly pear‑shaped (1.5–3.5 by 1.5–3.5 cm), greenish‑yellow when ripe.
 The persistent sepals remain to the fruit surface.
 Each pome is borne on a thickened stalk that often widens below the fruit, giving it extra support.
 Fruit matures from late August through October.

 Habitat and distribution

 Pyrus syriaca occupies dry, well‑drained habitats across the eastern Mediterranean and adjacent regions.
 Its range extends from southern Turkey and the southern Transcaucasus through Cyprus, western Syria, northeastern Iraq, Lebanon and western Jordan, reaching into southwestern Iran.

-Within Iran—where it is the most widespread pear species—it grows on sun‑exposed, rocky slopes and in open oak forests of the Zagros Mountains.
-In the Arasbaran area of northeastern Iran, it also occurs in denser woodland and shrubby thickets.
-At several sites the species may form nearly pure stands, often alongside Amygdalus (almond), Plant (maple) and Crataegus (hawthorn).
+Within Iran—where it is the most widespread pear species—it grows on dry slopes in open forests of the Zagros Mountains.
+There, it grows alongside other species of pear and oaks.
+In the Arasbaran area of northeastern Iran, it occurs in denser woodland with other pears, oaks, hornbeam and elm.